th-brandenburg-wi/e-commerce-mern/frontend/README.md

 -   Product browsing and search.
 -   Product details page with reviews.
 -   Shopping cart functionality.
--   Checkout with Stripe and Razorpay.
 -   Order history.
--   Dynamic content for the home, about, and contact pages.
+-   Dynamic content for the home, about, and contact pages. ( still in working )

 ## Tech Stack